Los Angeles Illegal Search + Seizure Defense Lawyer

 Gray Areas of Search and Seizure

 Under the exclusionary rule, evidence that is gathered from an illegal search or seizure may be excluded as evidence in a criminal proceeding.
-Your criminal defense attorney will file a motion to suppress the evidence, as it was obtain through unlawful means.
+Your Los Angeles illegal search and seizure defense attorney will file a motion to suppress the evidence, as it was obtain through unlawful means.
 A judge will then decide whether the information can be used during the proceeding, as the search itself was invalid.
 A skilled criminal defense attorney will fight hard to convince the judge to dismiss any evidence obtained through unlawful methods.

 There are clear search and seizure laws in place to protect civilian rights.
-If you believe your rights have been violated, or if an officer has performed an illegal search of your residence or property, call Eric D. Davis, Attorney at Law today at (909) 344-3651 to receive aggressive and effective legal representation.
-We assist clients in Los Angeles, Diamond Bar, Riverside, and San Bernardino and make sure their rights are protected at all times.
+If you believe your rights have been violated, or if an officer has performed an illegal search of your residence or property, call Los Angeles illegal search and seizure lawyer Eric D. Davis, Attorney at Law today at (909) 861-8075 to receive aggressive and effective legal representation.
+We assist clients in Los Angeles and surrounding California counties and make sure their rights are protected at all times.